The treatment

 Recovery

-A gradual return, with a plan to follow
+A gradual return, guided by a plan

 Source: Patient leaflet and consent form.